ChinaMadlife/PYNQ/docs/source/1_getting_started.rst

       ifconfig

-Using Pynq
+Using PYNQ
 ==========================

 Getting started notebooks
 ----------------------------

-Jupyter notebooks can be saved as html webpages.
-Some of this Pynq documentation has been generated directly from Jupyter notebooks.
+A Jupyter notebook can be saved as html webpages.
+Some of this documentation has been generated directly from Jupyter notebooks.

-You can view the documentation as a webpage, or if you have a board running Pynq, you can view and run the notebook documentation interactively.
+You can view the documentation as a webpage, or if you have a board running PYNQ, you can view and run the notebook documentation interactively.
 The documentation available as notebooks can be found in the *Getting_Started* folder in the Jupyter home area.

 .. image:: ./images/getting_started_notebooks.jpg
    :height: 600px